 Priority access

-As desired by the PPDR organisations, systems serving PPDR should have the ability to manage high priority traffic and possibly manage low priority traffic load shedding during high traffic situations.
-PPDR may require the exclusive use of frequencies or equivalent high priority access to other systems .
+Systems serving PPDR should have the ability to manage high priority traffic and possibly manage low priority traffic load shedding during high traffic situations.
+PPDR may require either the exclusive use of frequencies or equivalent high priority access to other systems or a combination thereof.
+This could also mean priority access is given to certain public safety personnel or agencies when they connect to a given network either permanently or at predefined times.
+This is especially important in the scenario where the network supports a mixture of public safety communications and ordinary commercial communications as served by MNOs.
+This may also involve some sort of pre-emption (i.e. disconnecting commercial users from a fully loaded BS to allow public safety users to make a connection).

 Grade of service (GoS) requirements